zack-bishop/typescript-learning/README.md

 * The core primitive types in TypeScript are always lowercase.
 Not `Number`.
 Instead `number`.

 ### 14. Working with Numbers, Strings & Booleans
+* if a string is present in an equation, i.e. `(string + number1 + number2)`, the script will concatenate the numeric values instead of adding them.

 ### 15. Type Assignment & Type Interface